bsc-mem/PROFET/mem_bw_load/README.md

 The benchmark is based on the modified STREAM \[[1][]\] benchmark.
 It uses MPI library and optional OpenMP directives.
-Contrary to original STREAM benchmark, it contains only the Copy kernel and the specific kernel functions for different RD ratios are coded in x86 assembly, using AVX instructions and non-temporal stores (defined in **utils.c** file).
+Contrary to original STREAM benchmark, it contains only the Copy kernel while the specific kernel functions for different RD ratios are coded in x86 assembly, using AVX instructions and non-temporal stores (defined in **utils.c** file).
 Also, the content of the arrays at the end is not checked.

 Apart from the runtime parameters, the main code located in the **stream_mpi.c** file contains array size parameter (default at 80,000,000) and number of times the kernel is executed (default is 10 times).
 These parameters can be set in the code, or as compiler flags during the compilation.